-For the three months ended June 30, 2014 total revenues increased by \$25.8 million to \$231.4 million from \$205.5 million for the same period in 2013.
+For the three months ended September 30, 2014 total revenues increased by \$16.5 million to \$229.7 million from \$213.2 million for the same period in 2013.

-- U.S. Neurosurgery revenues were \$60.6 million, an increase of 45% from the prior-year period.
-The increase largely resulted from the impact of the DuraSeal product sales arising out of the Confluent Surgical acquisition.
-We also saw increases from neuro critical care which benefited from strong sales of capital equipment in the quarter, and our dural repair franchise, which was up against a soft comparable as a result of the recall in 2013. - U.S. Instruments revenues were \$39.5 million, a decrease of 4% from the prior-year period.
-The decrease resulted primarily from lower sales in our acutecare business as hospital spending is still cautious, and product discontinuances.
-However, these decreases were partially offset by increases in our alternatesite business, and lighting product sales. - U.S. Extremities revenues were \$34.4 million, an increase of 8% from the prior-year period.
-This increase resulted primarily from dermal and wound care franchise, as a result of adding new salespeople and the launch of the ThinSkin product, and from our shoulder business as a result of the launch of new shoulder lines.
-These increases were partially offset by some softness in our lower extremity and nerve franchises during the quarter. - U.S. Spine and Other revenues, which include our spine hardware, orthobiologics and private label products, were \$45.1 million, a 4% increase from the prior-year period.
-Our overall spine business was relatively flat as increases in orthobiologics revenues were largely muted by decreases in spine hardware revenues.
-Sales of our private label products were up from the prior-year period primarily due to the soft comparable as a result of the recall in 2013.
+U.S. Neurosurgery revenues were \$62.3 million, an increase of 38% from the prior-year period.
+The increase largely resulted from the impact of the DuraSeal product sales arising out of the Confluent Surgical acquisition, which added \$13.9 million in the quarter.
+We also saw increases from neuro critical care and tissue ablation product lines, which benefited from strong sales of capital equipment in the quarter.

+U.S. Instruments revenues were \$39.9 million, a decrease of 7% from the prior-year period.
+The decrease impacted all instrument franchises as hospital spending is still cautious, and as hospitals are beginning to focus more on repairing old instruments versus replacing them.
+The decrease also resulted from product discontinuances.

+U.S. Extremities revenues were \$36.7 million, an increase of 15% from the prior-year period.
+This increase resulted primarily from dermal and wound care franchise, as a result of adding new salespeople and the launch of the Integra Wound Matrix-Thin product, and from our shoulder business as a result of the launch of new shoulder lines and adding new distributors.

+U.S. Spine and Other revenues, which include our spine hardware, orthobiologics and private label products, were \$42.0 million, a 11% decrease from the prior-year period.
+Our private label business was a large driver of the decrease because the comparable quarter last year was unusually high as we increased capacity once the backorder from the 2013 recall subsided.
+Our overall spine business was down 3%, resulting from fewer overall spine procedures partially offset by smaller increases in orthobiologics revenues.

-International segment revenues were \$51.8 million, an increase of 9% from the prior-year period.
-This increase primarily resulted from the incremental impact of DuraSeal product sales, higher Duragen sales as we recover from the recall in 2013, increased skin and wound sales, and capital sales - all of which have been areas of focus for our International segment.
-Foreign currency also added \$1.0 million to our sales when compared to the same quarter last year primarily due to a stronger euro.
-These contributions to increasing sales were largely offset by weak orthopedic sales, product discontinuances, and delayed tenders in a few large markets.
+International segment revenues were \$48.8 million, an increase of 6% from the prior-year period, spread evenly across both the EMEA and LAPAC divisions.
+This increase primarily resulted from the incremental impact of DuraSeal product sales, and increased skin and would sales.
+Foreign currency also reduced our sales by \$0.1 million when compared to the same quarter last year.
+These contributions to increasing sales were largely offset by weak spine sales and product discontinuances.

-Gross margin increased to \$144.4 million for the three-month period ended June 30, 2014 from \$123.7 million for the same period last year.
-Gross margin as a percentage of total revenue increased to 62.4% for the second quarter of 2014 from 60.2% for the same period last year.
+Gross margin increased to \$143.7 million for the three-month period ended September 30, 2014 from \$131.5 million for the same period last year.
+Gross margin as a percentage of total revenue increased to 62.6% for the third quarter of 2014 from 61.7% for the same period last year.
 The increase in gross margin percentage resulted primarily from an increase in sales of higher margin products such as DuraSeal, skin and wound products, and Duragen products which were subject to the recall in 2013, and improved manufacturing capacity utilization for our regenerative products.
 We also saw decreased remediation costs at our manufacturing facilities because throughout 2013 we invested in improvements to quality systems across our organization as a result of prior FDA findings.
 In 2014, we are seeing our spending return to a more normal level since those initial remediation efforts are largely complete.
-Finally we also saw gross margin improvement from product recall expenses in 2013 that did not recur in the current period.
+Finally, we also saw gross margin improvement from product recall expenses in 2013 that did not recur in the current period.

-We expect our consolidated gross margin percentage for the full year 2014 to be between 61% and 62%, up compared to 2013.
+We expect our consolidated gross margin percentage for the full year 2014 to be approximately 62%, up compared to 2013.
 We expect our gross margin will see increases from improved product mix - with more sales in the skin, wound and DuraSeal lines - and improvements in yield as we resolve FDA inspection issues.